 *Crash rates are expressed per 100,000 licensed drivers in each state.

 |Rank||State||Fatal Crashes||Fatalities||Drunk Driver Crashes||Drunk Driver Fatalities||Crashes Per 100k Licensed Drivers|

 |43||District Of Columbia||2||2||0||0||0.41|

 At the county level, the top of the list is dominated by some of the largest counties in the United States.
 Interestingly, every county in the top ten was found in either California, Texas or Florida.

 Without a doubt, the hours between 1 am and 3 am are the most dangerous during the New Year’s holiday.
 These hours were numbers 1 and 2 for total fatal crash and fatal crashes involving a drunk driver.
 Interestingly, fatal crashes drop significantly during the midnight to 1 am, as people everywhere likely stay where they are to count down.

 It is clear that there is a significant fatal crash risk associated with the New Year’s holiday.
 So what can motorists and party-goers do to protect themselves?

-We encourage everyone to celebrate and enjoy themselves ringing in the new year.
+The personal injury attorneys at Cannon & Dunphy, S.C. encourage everyone to celebrate and enjoy themselves ringing in the new year.
 We hope that seeing the numbers and understanding the risk helps people make the decision to celebrate safely.